Tre Roberson: Pre-draft

 Due to eligibility constraints, Roberson's collegiate career ended after January 2016.
-Although he was eligible for the NFL Draft, he was not invited to the combine and was not expected to be drafted.
+Although he was eligible for the NFL draft, he was not invited to the combine and was not expected to be drafted.

 Minnesota Vikings

-After switching to cornerback, Roberson worked out at Illinois State's Pro Day and was offered a tryout by the Minnesota Vikings after the 2016 NFL Draft.
+After switching to cornerback, Roberson worked out at Illinois State's Pro Day and was offered a tryout by the Minnesota Vikings after the 2016 NFL draft.
 On May 9, 2016, it was announced that Roberson had signed a contract with the Minnesota Vikings.
 Despite a strong performance in the preseason, he was released by the Vikings as part of final roster cuts on September 3, 2016.
 Shortly afterwards, Roberson was signed to the team's practice squad.
 On September 6, 2016, he was released from the Vikings' practice squad.
 On September 13, he was re-signed to their practice squad.
-He was released on October 5, 2016 and re-signed again on October 18.
+He was released on October 5, 2016, and re-signed again on October 18.
 He signed a reserve/futures contract with the Vikings on January 2, 2017.

 On September 2, 2017, Roberson was waived by the Vikings.

-Calgary Stampeders
+Calgary Stampeders (first stint)

 Roberson signed with the Calgary Stampeders in May 2018.
-He played in his first career professional game on June 16, 2018 against the Hamilton Tiger-Cats.
+He played in his first career professional game on June 16, 2018, against the Hamilton Tiger-Cats.
 He played in 16 regular season games and two post-season games in 2018 and won his first Grey Cup championship as a member of the 106th Grey Cup winning team.